 In 2016, the Fonds issued its seventh Annual and Sustainability Report (to the right), which was prepared in accordance with the criteria of the Global Reporting Initiative (GRI) fourth generation guidelines.
 This report, which integrates the financial and extra-financial data of the Fonds, is in accordance with the requirements of the G4 "Core" option.

-Principles for Responsible Investment (PRI)
+Principles for Responsible Investment

-Since it has adhered to the PRI, the Fonds has used the services of SHARE (Shareholder Association for Research & Education), a not-for-profit organization, to ensure better monitoring of its responsible investments in Canadian large-capitalization securities.
-SHARE may intervene at shareholders' meetings, by proposing resolutions or debating resolutions that were already submitted or, more directly, by contacting certain companies.
-The objective: engaging companies in a dialogue to improve some of their governance, human rights or environment protection practices.
+Since then, to ensure better monitoring of its investments in large-capitalization securities, the Fonds has used the services of SHARE (Shareholder Association for Research & Education).
+This not-for-profit organization may intervene at shareholders' meetings by proposing resolutions or debating resolutions that were already submitted.
+It may also take more direct action by contacting certain companies to motivate them to improve their practices.

 The objective of this collaboration: engaging companies in a dialogue to encourage them to adopt good governance, human rights or environmental protection practices.